Arun2024-AI/javascript-coding-practice/program-writing.md

     <b><a href="#javascript-coding-practice">↥ back to top</a></b>
 </div>

+## Q. Password Creation

-## Q. A password manager wants to create new passwords using two trings given by the user, then combined to create a harder-to-guess combination.
+A password manager wants to create new passwords using two trings given by the user, then combined to create a harder-to-guess combination.
 Given two strings, interleave the characters of the strings to create a new string.
 Begining with an empty string, alternately append a character from string a and from string b.
 If one of the string is exhausted befoe the other, append the remaining letters from the other string all at once.
 The result is the new password?

 **Example:**